 As the hexagon is found throughout nature, organised religions insist it is a symbol of harmony and balance.
-However, the esoteric wisdom of the hexagon goes much deeper – right to the heart of our origins.
+However, the esoteric meaning of the hexagon goes much deeper – right to the heart of our origins.

 Of all the geometric shapes in sacred geometry, the hexagon is arguably the most powerful.
 And fascinating.
 The six-sided geometric shape is found in many spiritual symbols such as the Star of David, The Tree of Life in the Kabbalah and the Hagal Rune composed by ancient tribes of northern Europe.

 The Star of David, also known as the Seal of Solomon, is believed to be one of the oldest symbols ever used.
 Although its origin is unknown, it probably existed long before it was incorporated into the philosophies of Judaism.

 You find the hexagon in the centre of the Star of David.
 It is the sacred geometry formed by the interlocking of two triangles – the upward-pointing triangle representing positive/male energy, and the downward-facing triangle representing negative/female energy.

 That is not to say that men are positive and women are negative.
 It is merely a way of expressing the positive and negative charges in electromagnetic energy.
 It is the coming together of these opposing forces of nature that creation is formed.